jcrist/skein/docs/source/distributing-files.rst

 When deploying Python applications, one needs to figure out how to distribute any library dependencies.
 If Python and all required libraries are already installed on every node (option 1 above), then you can use the local Python and avoid this problem completely.
-However if these libraries aren't installed by IT, then one way that users can distributed libraries themselves is to use the `conda package manager <https://conda.io/docs/>`__ to create a Python environment, and `conda-pack <https://conda.github.io/conda-pack/>`__ to package that environment for distribution with YARN (or other services).
+Otherwise, one way that users can distribute libraries themselves is to use the `conda package manager
+<https://conda.io/docs/>`__ to create a Python environment, and `conda-pack
+<https://conda.github.io/conda-pack/>`__ to package that environment for
+distribution with YARN (or other services).

 ``conda-pack`` is a tool for taking a conda environment and creating an archive of it in a way that (most) absolute paths in any libraries or scripts are